 In 2018, Rita’s tenth TV special was released – A Tale Of Two Dresses.
 The special also featured Rita and Martin’s singer/songwriter daughter Molly Bergman.

 In September 2018, Rita appeared at the Laguna Playhouse in the new musical comedy Two’s A Crowd.
 She and Martin have previously collaborated at the Playhouse on two plays which they co-wrote – Room 776 and Tickled Pink – as well as Act 3… written by David Ambrose and Claudia Nellens.
-Two’s A Crowd was staged off-Broadway in New York in 2019, and plans were in the works to transfer it to a larger New York theater in 2020 when the Covid pandemic forced those plans to be shelved.
+Two’s A Crowd was staged off-Broadway in New York in 2019.
+The couple's latest play - Staged - will premiere at the Laguna Playhouse Jan.25-Feb.
+12 Tickets are on sale now.